albertkun/21S-ASIAAM-191A/Week_1/Lab/Lab1_2.md

     export them in a spatial data type format, such as shapefile or GeoJSON to do so.

-80. Congratulations on finishing the spatial data management lab.
+80. Congratulations on finishing the spatial data management QGIS bootcamp.

 ## Lab Questions:

-Please take some time to answer the following questions and include them in your “Thinking Cap” response for the week.
+Please take some time to think about the following questions, they may be helpful when you are discussing your “Thinking Cap” response for this week.

 1.  ## What changes did we make to the original data?